12 Best California Road Trips for Outdoor Adventure Lovers

 Use this guide as inspiration for crafting your own unique California road trip ideas.

-For a high-level overview, here’s a quick list of all the California road trips we cover in this post in order.
-If there’s a specific California road trip you’re looking for, feel free to jump ahead to the one that interests you most!
+Here’s a quick list of all the California road trips we cover in this post in order.
+If there’s a specific California road trip you’re looking for, just jump ahead to the one that interests you most!

-Within each California road trip idea below, there is also included an example of that specific California road trip itinerary within the post.
+Each California road trip idea includes an example of a specific itinerary for your California road trip.

-Since this is geared toward outdoorsy adventures, you might also find it useful to review my post on Important Permit & Reservation Deadlines for Popular California Hiking Trails & Campsites before you head off on your road trip.
+Since this is geared toward outdoorsy adventures, you might also find it useful to check out my post about Important Permit & Reservation Deadlines for Popular California Hiking Trails & Campsites before you head off on your road trip.

 BEST NORTHERN CALIFORNIA ROAD TRIPS